peteroupc/MailLib/docs/PeterO.Mail.ContentDisposition.md

     public class ContentDisposition

 Specifies how a message body should be displayed or handled by a mail user agent.
 This type is immutable; its contents can't be changed after it's created.
-To create a changeable disposition object, use the DispositionBuilder class.
+To create a changeable disposition object, use the ContentDisposition.Builder class.

 <b>About the "filename" parameter</b>